francescovallone/serinus/.website/core/providers.md

 }
 ```

+That's it!
+You have created a provider.

-## Using a Provider
+## Injecting a Provider

-To use a provider, you need to add it to the `providers` list in your module.
+To inject a provider in the application, you need to add it to the `providers` list in your module.

 ::: code-group